Bash Guide for Beginners Chapter 2. Writing and debugging scripts

 You can add this setting to your

 Put UNIX commands in the new empty file, like you would enter them on the command line.
-As discussed in the previous chapter (see Section 1.3), commands can be shell functions, shell built-ins, UNIX commands and other scripts.
+As discussed in the previous chapter (see Chapter 1, "Executing commands"), commands can be shell functions, shell built-ins, UNIX commands and other scripts.

 Give your script a sensible name that gives a hint about what the script does.
 Make sure that your script name does not conflict with existing commands.
 In order to ensure that no confusion can rise, script names often end in .sh; even so, there might be other scripts on your system with the same name as the one you chose.
 Check using which, whereis and other commands for finding information about programs and files: